iamawhe/restful-api-with-jwt-auth/README.md

 #

-A miniature rest api app with authication
+A miniature rest api app with jwt authentication